 Your shift dictates when your day out of the hospital will start.
 Some days it is all yours after midnight.
 Some days, you are welcoming it sleepily at 4 in the morning.
 So what do nurses do after the shift?
 Like any other normal beings, they take a shower and sleep.
 Cleanliness is more of an important matter at home.
 Some nurses can’t let their family members especially their children to hug them when they are from the hospital because they fear transmitting infection.

 An average of 4-6 hours will be spent in bed.
 The sight of a bed is the next best thing for nurses after a comfortable car ride home in which they can just close their eyes and rest while somebody is driving for them.
-However, this is not the usual case for majority of nurses.
+However, this is not the usual case for the majority of nurses.
 Transportation poses risks such as crimes, drunken co-passengers, and accidents especially at unlikely hours (e.g. midnight, early in the morning, late in the evening).
-But nurses in their white uniforms and comfortable scrubs brave all of these for call of duty and family.
+But nurses in their white uniforms and comfortable scrubs brave all of these for the call of duty and family.

-Majority of nurses reportedly sacrifice their sleep for their family’s needs.
+The majority of nurses reportedly sacrifice their sleep for their family’s needs.
 Those who are either married or are taking care of their elderly parents are more likely to cut-off hours of sleep to manage the household.
 Two to three hours will be spent preparing meals and doing grocery shopping.
 Another hour is ticked off for meals with the family.
 Having kids around the house will require more time and effort for nurses.

 They need assistance with their home works and need someone who will listen attentively to their issues and stories about school.
 Nurses understand how important it is for children to be guided while they are still immature and developing.
-They set themselves as positive example for the younger members of the family.
+They set themselves a positive example for the younger members of the family.
 Sometimes, the nurse in the family is the one who will tuck them to bed telling them that monsters under the bed are silly jokes.
-Also, they are very keen when it comes to early manifestations of sick family members.
+Also, they are very keen when it comes to the early manifestations of sick family members.